• Skip to primary navigation

 Valentina K. Wein

-Honeynut Squash Recipe with Sweet and Savory Stuffing is one of the prettiest, most unique and delicious Thanksgiving side dish recipes.
+Honeynut Squash Recipe with Sweet and Savory Stuffing is one of the prettiest, most unique, and most delicious Thanksgiving side dish recipes.
 Really, it's lovely for any meal during the fall.

 *Please take a minute to read through the instructions before you begin cooking -- you should make the stuffing while the squash is roasting.